sdpedersen/pharmacy-sales-and-profitability-analysis/README.md

 - Data Dictionary
 - README

-Prior to beginning data profiling and quality validation, the sheets were separated into individual Excel files.
+Prior to beginning data profiling and quality validation, the **sheets were separated into individual Excel files**.

 ### Get the Dataset